 If you want a choice – and who doesn't wish to have a choice – you should have an LTC policy in place.
 When should you buy a policy?

 Ideally, when you are in your 40s or 50s.
 Long-Term Care Insurance is medically underwritten, so you need relatively good health.
 Each insurance company has its own rules, so be sure to seek an experienced Long-Term Care Insurance specialist to help you navigate all the companies.

 Don't believe what you read about policies being expensive.
 Long-Term Care Insurance is custom-designed, and premiums can vary well over 100% between companies for the same coverage.

 Get Accurate Quotes with Professional Recommendations

-Too often, a family talks to an insurance agent or financial advisor and gets "a quote".
+Too often, a family talks to an insurance agent or financial advisor and gets "a quote."
 They see one insurance company with one policy design.
-There are insurance companies that offer costly policies.
-Do not assume this reflects all the available options.
+There are insurance companies that offer costly policies but do not assume this reflects all the available options.

 Long-Term Care Insurance is custom designed.
 A qualified Long-Term Care Insurance specialist representing the major companies will find you affordable options based on your age, health, and other factors.

 Find a qualified and trusted specialist by clicking here.

 Today's Long-Term Care Insurance is rate stable, with most states having rate stability rules in place.
 Also, today's premiums are priced based on the low-interest-rate environment we have experienced for some time.

 If you are lucky enough to live in the 45 states that offer Partnership Long-Term Care Insurance, you will enjoy dollar-for-dollar asset protection.
 Partnership LTC Insurance may be one of the biggest secrets in retirement planning.
 Read more about this vital asset protection feature by clicking here.